haruosuz/bioinfo/2022/CaseStudy.md

 ```
 Your file was uploaded successfully!
 After checking your file format, VITCOMIC2 analysis will start.
-Send you an email to
+Send you an email to メールアドレス
 ```

 When the VITCOMIC2 analysis is finished, VITCOMIC2 sends an Email to the user with a download link to the results which include a VITCOMIC2 visualization result, a genus composition text file,